Pharmacology Diabetes meds #2

 - Perform a bedside blood glucose check

-This answer is correct because the patient’s blood glucose should be checked before all the other answers.
+This answer is correct because the client’s blood glucose should be checked before all the other answers.
 This is safe nursing practice.
-The patient’s blood glucose should be checked to be sure it is high enough to deliver a safe dosage of insulin.
+The client’s blood glucose should be checked to be sure it is high enough to deliver a safe dosage of insulin.
 Otherwise, deadly consequences could occur.

 - Check the expiration date of both insulins